khgiddon/khgiddon.github.io/_posts/2021-03-02-a-conjecture-of-calorific-arithmetic.md

 title: A conjecture of calorific arithmetic
 ---

-I posit the *sparkling water conjecture* in the field of calorific arithmetic.
+I posit the *sparkling water conjecture* in the nascent field of calorific arithmetic.
 The conjecture is as follows:

     0 × 3 = 10